≡ Menu

 BYD is expanding its reach in Europe, with assembly plants in Hungary and dealerships in Germany, Norway, and Sweden.
 BYD is the global leader in NEV sales for several consecutive year and ranked among the top 10 global automakers.

 This article explores the global sales volume of BYD’s battery electric vehicle (BEV) and plug-in hybrid (PHEV) cars.
-Let’s get started!
+Let’s take a look!

 Investors interested in BYD’s other statistics may find more resources on these pages: